Influences

 Kiki's Delivery Service (1989) - My Favorite Hayao Miyazaki film.
 Absolutely charming and adorable.

 Royal Space Force: Wings of Honneamise (1987) - An arthouse animated feature about mankind's first foray into space, but it takes place in an alternate universe with an exotic culture that feels like a parallel universe.
 It's a very mature and serious film, with political intrigue, assassination, countries at war, and personal spiritual struggles.
 The film score is produced and partly composed by Academy Award winning composer, Ryuichi Sakamoto, and it's one of my favorite film scores.
 The film was made by amateurs that's only made a fan film prior, but after this film, they've proven themselves to be some of the best and brightest in the anime industry, and they went on to produce many excellent works as Gainax, one of the most respected animation studios in Japan.
-Among their works are: Gunbuster, Nadia the Secret of Blue Water, Neon Genesis Evangelion, FLCL, Otaku No Video..etc.
+Among their works are: Gunbuster, Nadia the Secret of Blue Water, Neon Genesis Evangelion, FLCL, Otaku No Video, etc.

 Macross: Do You Remember Love?
 (1984) - This animated film was the one that changed my life when I was 13.
 It is directly responsible for showing me just how powerful and incredible the world of imagination is.
-After watching it, I decided that I wanted to do something similar for the rest of my life--incorporating all the elements that made the film magical: art, music, story, design..etc.
+After watching it, I decided that I wanted to do something similar for the rest of my life--incorporating all the elements that made the film magical: art, music, story, design, etc.

 Golden Boy (1995) - Probably the funniest anime I've ever seen (though I mostly like the first few episodes).
 I love how the main character, Kintaro, appears like a useless loser pervert on the surface, but as the episodes develop, you see that he's actually an incredibly intellegent, soulful, moral, and compassionate human being.
 If you want to understand Japanese humor, this is a very good example of what Japanese over-the-top comedy is like.
+(Stay away from the manga version though--it's mostly pretty stupid and pointless.
+The anime version takes the best from the manga and leaves out all the pointless crap.)

 Television shows: